Simplified NFTs for every artist

 Testing Prototype and Iterating

-This study was conducted in both a moderated-remote and moderated-in-person and was held at the user's work space and or home.
-This was a recorded moderated test.
-The test included a short briefing, task performance with NFT Art Mentor conducted on a mobile app, and a debriefing.
+This study was conducted both remotely and in-person with a moderator present.
+Participants were either tested at their workspace or home.
+The test was recorded and moderated.
+It included a short briefing, task performance using the NFT Art Mentor mobile app, and a debriefing.

-The study tested a total of 6 participants who were recruited.
+The study included a total of 6 participants who were recruited for the test.

 Below are my first two high priority findings and iterations